PrincetonSystems/os-seminar/readings.markdown

 title: Readings
 ---

+Perusall is collaborative annotation tool we'll be using to read the papers assigned for this course.
+For each reading, you are required to add five (5) annotations, questions, or responses.
+You'll be able to see each others comments and respond.
+  - Go to <https://app.perusall.com>, click Login, and then either log in using your Facebook, Twitter, or Google account, or create an account using your email address and a password.
+  - Select "Create or enroll in a course"
+  - Select "I am a student" and enter the course code `LEVY-FA26P` to join the course.

-Annotations for readings in Perusall are always due noon, Princeton time, the day before class.
+Annotations for readings in [Perusall](https://app.perusall.com/courses/cos-598a-operating-system-trade-offs-performance-extensibility-and-security) are always due noon, Princeton time, the day before class.

+# Registering for Perusall

 ## What is an Operating System?
 1. _The Design of the Venus Operating System_, Barbara Liskov